Michaelf09/Projet_Machine_Learning/README.md

 Predicting the financial impact category of cyber attacks using machine learning models.

+> **Note:** The dataset used in this project is **entirely fictional** and created for educational and demonstration purposes.
+> It does *not* represent real cybersecurity incidents or real organizations.

 ## Overview
-This project analyzes a global cybersecurity incidents dataset (2015–2024) and builds ML models to predict the **financial loss category** based on features such as attack type, target industry, severity level, and number of records breached.
+This project analyzes a fictional global cybersecurity incidents dataset (2015–2024) and builds ML models to predict the **financial loss category** based on features such as attack type, target industry, severity level, and number of records breached.

 ## Features
 - Data cleaning and preprocessing